|Nutrition Facts (per serving)|

 |Saturated Fat 3g||13%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Cloud bread is made using just a few simple ingredients: eggs, cream cheese, and cream of tartar.
-Mix up these ingredients in just the right way and bake in a low heat oven for pillowy, bread-like rounds that are gluten-free, low carb, and Keto-friendly.
+Mix up these ingredients in just the right way and bake in a low heat oven for pillowy, bread-like rounds that are gluten-free, and Keto-friendly.
 Use them like you would a slice of bread or roll, eating as a side dish, topping like toast, or using to sandwich deli meat.
 You'll be surprised how delicious a no-grain cloud bread can be, especially when they're as airy and savory as this.

 Don't forget to line your pan with parchment or a silicone baking mat and lightly grease with cooking spray or oil.
 Since there's no butter or oil in cloud bread, they'll stick to a normal pan like crazy.

 1/8 teaspoon kosher salt

 Preheat the oven to 300 F. Line a baking sheet with a silicone mat or line with parchment paper and spray with cooking spray.